 BRAC and BRAC International

-Mr Saha is a fellow member of the Institute of Chartered Accountants of Bangladesh, and a member of the Institute of Internal Auditors (IIA), USA and IIA Bangladesh.
-He is also a member of the Information Systems Audit and Control Association (ISACA), USA and ISACA Dhaka, Bangladesh Chapter.
-He served as director– membership of the ISACA Dhaka, Bangladesh Chapter for the period 2011-2015.
-He is currently a member of the Technical and Research of the Institute of Chartered Accountants of Bangladesh.
+Mr Saha is a fellow member of the Institute of Chartered Accountants of Bangladesh (ICAB) and a member of The Institute of Internal Auditors (IIA), USA and IIA Bangladesh, and also member of Information Systems Audit and Control Association (ISACA), USA and member of ISACA Dhaka, Bangladesh Chapter.

 Chief People Officer